Ly0n/awesome-robotic-tooling/README.md

 Just a bunch of powerful robotic resources and tools for professional development in C++ or Python with a touch of ROS, autonomous driving and aerospace.

-> To stop reinventing the wheel you need to know about the wheel:
+> To stop reinventing the wheel you need to know about the wheel.

 * [Communication and Coordination](#communication-and-coordination)
 * [Documentation and Presentation](#documentation-and-presentation)